Code-Institute-Submissions/MeganRoberts-dev-dressage_club/TESTING.md

 Return back to the [README.md](README.md) file.

-The site has been tested through HTML and CSS validators and in 3 different browsers for a Windows PC - Chrome, Firefox and Edge, the site passed all test.
-Manual testing was also conducted for the main feauters, all of these test were also passed.
-The site proved to be responsive when tested on different devices - including mobile (iPhone 12 mini and Samsung Galaxy S20), ipad and desktop.
-Lighthouse audit was conducted, the site met satisfactory requirements but did show some minor warnings.
+The site has succesfully passsed through mupltile verfication testing.
+Indluing, HTML and CSS validators, multiple browsers - Chrome, Firefox and Edge- through a Windows PC and manual testing for the main feauters.
+The site aslo proved to be responsive when tested on different devices - including mobile (iPhone 12 mini and Samsung Galaxy S20), ipad and desktop.
+Lighthouse audit was then conducted, where the site met satisfactory requirements but did show some minor warnings.
 I have noted the fixed and remaining bugs for the site in this testing file.
-Please see below to view all of my findings.
+Please see below to find all of the results.

 ## Code Validation